sryze/wdd/README.md

 dd for Windows
 ==============

-I made this little program to back up USB flash drives and hard disks on Windows.
+I made this little program for myself to back up USB flash drives and hard disks on Windows.
 It has support for a few `dd` options such as `bs` and `count`.
 In the future I plan to implement `status=progress`.

+Feel free to use it if you want.
+But I must warn you:

-THIS IS AN EXPERIMENTAL PROGRAM, IT CAN DAMAGE YOUR DATA.
-USE WITH CAUTION.
+THIS IS AN EXPERIMENTAL PROGRAM.
+IT HAS NOT BEEN WELL TESTED AND IT CAN DAMAGE YOUR DATA.
+USE AT YOUR OWN RISK.

 Usage
 -----